3d-paws/3D-PAWS-Raspberry-Pi/README.md

 5. Flash!

 6. Once complete, you'll want to update to the latest software version.
-Insert the SD card into a raspberry pi and turn it on.
+Insert the SD card into a Raspberry Pi and turn it on.
 Open a command terminal (make sure you're in /home/pi, which is the default when opening a terminal) and type

 ```bash
 sudo python3 update_3d_paws.py
 ```

 ### Not Using OS Image
-If you already have a fully functioning raspberry pi that you'd like to install the software on, you'll need to download and unpack it by using the following commands in order.
+If you already have a fully functioning Raspberry Pi that you'd like to install the software on, you'll need to download and unpack it by using the following commands in order.
 If 3d-paws is already installed on your system, refer to the Update section instead.

 ```bash
 cd /home/pi/